purdue-arc/arc_tutorials/docs/01_basics.md

 using: ". /".
 Using the ". /" symbol tells the computer to perform
 actions from the current directory.
 What if the "MyCode" folder was actually in the folder above my current directory however?
-Then we would have to use the ".. /" symbol, which indicates the parent directory to my current directory.
+Then we would have to use the symbol: ".. /", which indicates the parent directory to my current directory.
 Here's what this looks like in practice:

 ```bash